nilemssn/website/.github/CONTRIBUTING.md

 <!--

+TODO later in the project.
+This section is primarily meant for future maintainers.

 Mention the tech stack of the project first (including Netlify).

 Then mention what you need to know and assumptions made in this document.

- TODO: Basic HTML, CSS, JS, Terminal
+Basic HTML, CSS, JS, Terminal

-Bootstrap, React
+Bootstrap (4?), React

-Gatsby, Git ...
+Gatsby, Git

 Add Git Handbook (https://guides.github.com/introduction/git-handbook/), GitHub guide here perhaps